 - Twin tip design

 This board hits squarely in the middle of tricks, groomers, and off-trail riding.
-Let’s take a close look at what makes the Rome Blackjack a good choice for just about any style and any area of the mountain.
+Let’s take a close look at what makes the Rossignol Angus a good choice for just about any style and any area of the mountain.

 This is the first board to make our list that has a true twin tip design.
 That means this board rides just as well forward as it does backwards.
 In other words – it’s a great choice for tricks and park riding.

 Of course, the FiveGnar sidecut design is a good choice for ripping carves as it blends two sidecut profiles into one.
 This makes it easier to tip the board on edge and rip a great feeling carve without having to master it.

 With a flat profile this board is a little more buttery than it is grabby.
 That means you’ll be able to trick, switch, and pop without worrying so much about the edges grabbing in unless you really want them to.